 - Inspirationally Disadvantaged: Billie is a very downplayed example, but she does overcome her crippled hands to play piano, despite everyone's, including her father's, doubts.

 - Intergenerational Friendship: Arley and Billie Jo.
-At the end, Louise, as well.
+At the end, Billie forms this with Louise, her father's girlfriend, as well.

 - The Mentor: Arley Wanderdale, who's more of a father figure to Billie than Bayard, her actual dad.